Custom WordPress Website Development (The Ultimate Guide)

 Short for search engine optimization, SEO involves populating your site with engaging, relevant content that is tailored to appeal to user search intent.
 This means much more than simply jamming in keywords; however, your content needs to resonate with the audience, be written well and enjoyable to read, and focus on the advertised subject matter.

 Users are smart and unafraid to leave your site for something more relevant, and Google’s algorithms are less worried about strict word counts and keywords than ever before.
-Installing a dedicated SEO plugin and integrating other SEO elements can make finetuning your content more fun with less guesswork.
+Installing a dedicated SEO plugin and integrating other SEO elements can make fine-tuning your content more fun with less guesswork.
+If you’re looking for insights on which plugins work best, our post on the top three SEO optimization tools for your WordPress site can help you decide what to add.

 Choose a Theme that Appeals to Your Target Audience